adrienjoly/js-exo-ajax/README.md

 TODO:

-- Make it possible to use without login, for demonstration purposes
 - Define tests
 - Fix the app.genExercise() so that the USER ID (used to decide the variant of each exercise) fits into an integer